Z Andromedae: Ultraviolet

 Z Andromedae shows also a strong ultraviolet emission, which follows the optical behaviour; absorption lines identified during the quiescent phase becomes emission lines during outbursts.
 Elements identified in this region of the spectrum are carbon, nitrogen, phosphorus and silicon in their ionized states.

 Radio

 The radio flux from Z Andromedae at the beginning of outbursts is lower than the usual quiescent level, and has a maximum after the optical one.
 After the outbursts, radio jets can be seen flowing out of this system, in a direction perpendicular to the orbital plane.

 X-ray

 Z Andromedae is much fainter in X-ray, and has not been detected when in the quiescent phase.
 During outbursts, X-ray emission comes from shock-heated plasma, where the kinetic energy of the outflowing material is converted in X-ray radiation.
-This emission "mimics" a blackbody radiation with a temperature different from the one of the white dwarf, but its real nature can be identified because it shows absorption edges (which shows also the presence of neon) and an excess at high frequencies.
+This emission "mimics" a blackbody radiation with a temperature different from that of the white dwarf, but its real nature can be identified because it shows absorption edges (which shows also the presence of neon) and an excess at high frequencies.